seanbreckenridge/albums/README.md

 Setup: Run `python3 setup.py` to setup the OAuth2 client credentials.

-Usage:
+Help:

 ```
-usage: nextalbums.py [-h] [-c COUNT] [-r] [-o] [--csv]
+usage: Next Albums [-h] [-c COUNT] [-r] [-o] [-q] [--csv]

-Get the Next Albums to listen to.
+List the Next Albums to listen to.

 optional arguments:
   -h, --help               show this help message and exit
   -c COUNT, --count COUNT  Changes the number of albums to return.
-Default is 10.
+Default is
+                           10.
-  -r, --random              Chooses random albums instead of listing chronologically.
+  -r, --random             Chooses random albums instead of listing
+                           chronologically.
   -o, --open               Open the cell that corresponds to the next album in
                            the spreadsheet online.
-Ignored if choosing randomly.
+Ignored if choosing
+                           randomly.
+  -q, --quiet              quiet mode - only print errors.
-  --csv                     Generates a CSV file without any scores/'listened on'
+  --csv                    Generates a CSV file without any scores/'listened
-                            dates.
+                           on' dates.
 ```

+###### Examples:

-For example, to return the next 7 albums to listen to (chronologically), and open the cell that corresponds to <i>September of My Years</i> in a web browser:
+Return the next 7 albums to listen to (chronologically), and open the cell that corresponds to <i>September of My Years</i> in a web browser:
 ```
 $ python3.6 nextalbums.py -oc 7
 +----------------------------+----------------+------+